Attacking Inaccuracies of Bad Experts

 - Evidentiary reliability and validity

 - Qualifications of an expert: post-graduate and medical education

 - Claims of professional experience

 - Biases, consistency of research methods and actuarial procedures

 - Diagnostic classifications

 - Use of the Diagnostic and Statistical Manual of Mental Disorders (DSM) and its perpetual revisions

 - Diagnoses of Post-Traumatic Stress Disorder (PTSD) and personality disorders

 - Who is the expert?
 The very first thing you want to ask when attacking a bad psych evaluation is who is this “expert”?
 What is their training?
 What do they know?
 What is it they don’t know?

-- What are their qualifications, if any?
+- What are their qualifications?
 What have they done in the past to prove their qualifications?
-Have they used improper psych testing measures?
+Have they used improper psychological testing measures?
 Have they relied solely on their idiosyncratic experience?

 - What does the law say about their research?
 Does their research meet the law of expertise in the relevant jurisdiction?
 What does scientific literature say about their research?